UAlaska-IT/checksum_file/README.md

 One action is provided.

-* `:save` - Post condition is that the checksum and path of the source file is written to the target file.
+* `:save` - Post condition is that the checksum, and possibly the path and metadata of the source file, are written to the target file.

 __Attributes__

 This resource has five attributes.

 * `source_path` - Required.
-The local path to the file (regular file or directory) for which the checksum is to be calculated.
+The local path to the source file (regular file or directory) for which the checksum is to be calculated.
 * `target_path` - Defaults to the name of the resource if not set explicitly.
-The local path to which to write the path and checksum.
+The local path to which to write the checksum and file information.
 * `owner` - Defaults to `root`.
 The owner of the target file.
 * `group` - Defaults to `root`.